Strong VPN encryption and security explained

-Encryption is hard, and generally relies on well-tested implementation of advanced mathematics.
-Read on to learn a little bit about how ExpressVPN uses strong encryption to protect your data and communications.
+VPN encryption is complex, relying on well-tested implementation of advanced mathematics.
+Read on to learn how ExpressVPN uses strong encryption to keep your data and communications safe.

 How secure is ExpressVPN encryption?

 Besides hiding your IP address and mixing your traffic with that of other users, ExpressVPN also encrypts your traffic between secure VPN servers and your computer.
 This keeps your data safe from being read by third parties.